homan-uppu/writing/Random/Outline - why college is outdated.md

 - Inputs don't translate to outputs.
 - How technology creates leverage, that raises the bar for creativity for any skill in knowledge work.
 - **Every unregulated domain will make a transition to resembling creative domains**.
+- Therefore, understanding the nature of creative skills will help us understand what the entire economy will look like, which we need in order to arrive at the right explanation for why our education system is failing.

 **Features of creative domains, in a highly technologically leveraged world:**

-- **Power law distribution of outcomes**:
+- **Power law distribution of outcomes**.
-	- Explain this by speaking on behalf of companies - their incentives and how that leads to ignoring the average / beginners.
+	- The numbers, and the nature of the curve.
 - **Creative skills resist standardization**.
 	- Standardization is a one size fits all approach: fixed curriculum, fixed pace, fixed duration, skill assessed through tests with clear "right" and "wrong" answers to make it easy to grade, and thereby enabling the education to scale.
 	- Standardized test are insulated from the market.
 For example: getting an A on a test doesn't correlate with actual skill to create value in the market.